-So you want to buy a Blythe doll?
-Congratulations for joining this excellent hobby.
-This post is regularly updated and was last updated in March 2016.
+This post is regularly updated and was last updated in June 2021.

 Buying your first Blythe doll can be an exciting, yet daunting experience.
 When I bought my first Blythe doll, I had watched eBay auctions for months before I actually placed a bid.
 I got outbid so many times before I actually won an auction.
 The idea that I was spending over $100 on a doll seemed insane to me.

-Now I laugh at my frugal past self, having spent several hundred or even thousand dollars on dolls.
+Now I laugh at my frugal past self, having spent much more on dolls.
 A Blythe habit is a slippery slope into a spending cycle I can tell you that.
 I receive quite a lot of emails from Blythe newbies that are curious where and how they can buy their first dolls.
 Here are my tips for newbies.

 Before you can buy a Blythe you need to decide which doll you want to get.
 I recommend starting by deciding on a hair colour.
 If you can choose the hair colour you want then it will be a lot easier to decide which doll to buy.

-There are loads of different hair styles, and even different face molds for the different releases.
-It is most likely that at first you won’t even be able to tell the difference between the dolls face molds but as you get more and more into Blythe you will be able to see the slight differences.
+There are loads of different hair styles, and even different face moulds for the different releases.
+It is most likely that at first you won’t even be able to tell the difference between the dolls face moulds but as you get more and more into Blythe you will be able to see the slight differences.

 It is sometimes easier to just buy whichever doll is actually available.
-Even for a seasoned Blyther, hunting down a particular doll can take months if she is rare.
+Even for a seasoned Blyther, hunting down a particular doll can take months if it is rare.

 Dolls vary in price and availability.
 The price and availability of particular Blythe releases can depend on a number of things, number of dolls made, popularity, original price, stock.

-If a doll is extremely popular, like Miss Sally Rice for instance, she will be a lot harder to find.
+If a doll is extremely popular, like Miss Sally Rice, it will be a lot harder to find.
 Kenner Blythe dolls are the first Blythe dolls that were manufactured and sold in 1972, they are very sought after and expensive collectors items.
 Even just a head for a Kenner Blythe could sell for $800.

 The next release from 2001 was the BL mold.
-They are also highly sought after and can be priced from $400 – $800 depending on the doll, condition and stock items (clothes etc) that she comes with.
-The cheaper dolls are the RBL, SBL and FBL molds.
+They are also highly sought after and can be priced from $400 – $800 depending on the doll, condition and stock items (clothes etc) that it comes with.
+The cheaper dolls are the RBL+, RBL, SBL and FBL molds.

-You also need to consider that posting a doll internationally is usually at least $45 US on top of the price you are paying for the doll.
+Posting a doll internationally can cost $50 USD on top of the price you are paying for the doll.
 You should always pay for registration and pay through PayPal.
 Some sellers may ask you to pay as a gift in PayPal, I would not recommend doing this unless you know the seller as it negates your ability to open a dispute later on if they rip you off.
-If you can, buying from within your own country makes it a lot cheaper (around $20 postage usually).
+If you can, buying from within your own country makes it a lot cheaper (around $20 postage depending on where you live).

-Once you have decided which doll you want to buy, you may find that you cannot actually find anywhere to buy her from.
+Once you have decided which doll you want to buy, you may find that you cannot actually find that particular doll anywhere for sale.
 I receive emails from hopeful new Blythers all the time regarding this.
 Make sure you read any listings thoroughly before you buy a doll.
-If a doll is listed as being stock, it means that she has not been modified in any way and should be, as she would be new from the box.
+If a doll is listed as being stock, it means that it has not been modified in any way and should be, as it would be new from the box.